Can a dictionary bring peace to the Korean Peninsula? | DW | 18.03.2021

 North Korea continues to deny that it carried out the attack.

-Discussions resumed in 2014 and it is estimated that the majority of the 330,000-word tome had been completed — but the project again ground to a halt in 2016 as relations between the two governments once more deteriorated into recrimination and heightened military tensions.
+Discussions resumed in 2014 and it is estimated that the majority of the 330,000-word tome has been completed — but the project ground to a halt again in 2016 as relations between the two governments once more deteriorated into recrimination and heightened military tensions.

 The North conducted a nuclear test in January of that year and closed the Kaesong industrial zone, which was meant to serve as another symbol of closer North-South cooperation.